mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 The development requirements, following from the user requirements, are listed [here](https://github.com/mantidproject/isis_imaging/wiki/High-Level-Development-Requirements-and-Guidelines)

 # Motivation
 The current [Tomography Reconstruction](https://github.com/mantidproject/mantid/tree/043095a619bc8851942a31253a1a8f8b820ab30f/MantidQt/CustomInterfaces/inc/MantidQtCustomInterfaces/Tomography) interface was found to not satisfy the current imaging requirements.
 An easy solution to the problems was not found.
-With the agreement of the IMAT imaging scientists work is to be started on this design for a rewrite of the interface.
-Python is the language of choice, in order to be able to make use of visualising libraries like Matplotlib and reconstruction packages like Tomopy.
+With the agreement of the IMAT imaging scientists and senior members of the Mantid team, work is to be started on this design for a rewrite of the interface.
+Python is the preferred language here, in order to be able to make use of visualising libraries like Matplotlib and interactions with Python based reconstruction packages like Tomopy.

 # Requirements
 1. Visualisation of single or volume of images.